rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Palo_Alto_Firewall_from_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-In the Microsoft Teams steps change the Team and Channel from `change_me` to the channel you would like to monitor.
+Once the workflow has been imported, **the first Microsoft Teams step will need the team name and channel name updated to suit your Microsoft Teams environment!** Edit the input with the preset text of `change_me` in the first Microsoft Teams step in the workflow.

 To run the workflow, enter a message such as `!block-status 198.51.100.100`.